 By law you must fulfil promises made to backers if you reach your fundraising target.

-An angel investor is a successful entrepreneur who puts money into innovative new businesses, particularly those run by or a person or team they believe in.
+An angel investor is a successful entrepreneur who puts money into innovative new businesses, particularly those run by a person or team they believe in.